MichaelCurrin/dev-cheatsheets/cheatsheets/python/looping.md

 # def
 ```

-If you need the index and the value:
+If you need both the index and the value:

 ```python
 for i, x in enumerate(my_items):